Welcome to Liberal Arts at Warwick!

-Liberal Arts at Warwick is about bringing our individual strengths and interests together to create unique interventions in a complex world.
-With each year, it becomes more apparent that the diversity of our community is its key strength.
-We can’t wait to see what new developments this year will bring as we reconvene and move into new areas of inquiry.
+If flowery tree metaphors aren't your thing (...are they anyone's, really?), another way of putting it is that Liberal Arts at Warwick is about bringing your individual strengths and interests together to create unique interventions in a complex world.
+With each year of new students entering the course, it becomes ever more apparent that the diversity of our community is its key strength.
+I know that I speak for all of us when I say that we can’t wait to see what new developments this year will bring as we reconvene and move into new areas of critical inquiry and intellectual exploration.

-You'll start to get a lot of information from us over the coming weeks about how to enrol, guidance on starting to think about module choices, and advice.
+Over the coming weeks, you'll begin to receive a important information from us about how to enrol, guidance on starting to think about module choices, advice, information about Welcome Week, and more.
 Please keep an eye on your inboxes, and do get in touch with any questions.

 Below you will find a number of links and resources that you may find helpful.
 There's a link to the Student Handbook (accessible to registered students), which provides detailed guidance on your programme.
 You’ll also find information about modules and your course structure.
 We've provided links to information about student support and welfare; we take your health and wellbeing (including mental health) very seriously.
-If you have any questions, you can get in touch with myself, our administrative team, or our Student-Staff Liaison Committee members."
+If you have any questions, you can get in touch with our department or our Student-Staff Liaison Committee members.